 The Process Of Making A Tailored Suit

 My measurements are taken by the tailor and diligently written down by his assistant.
 We then move on to look through fabric swatches.
 I have my heart set on navy blue as I figure a navy blue smart/casual suit will carry me through many occasions from the wedding I am about to attend to a dinner out on the town with my girlfriend.
 I choose a high quality English fabric which is 100% wool and is made by Huddersfield Cloths of England.

 Nhat tells me that when choosing a suit you should look at it as an investment.
 I had heard this before from a tailor in England when I visited London to attend my friend’s wedding.
-My friend took me along to his tailor on Saville Row.
-I was staggered to hear his Saville Row suit had cost four-thousand pounds (GBP) and that my friend had to wait four months to receive it!
+My friend took me along to his tailor on Savile Row.
+I was staggered to hear his Savile Row suit had cost four-thousand pounds (GBP) and that my friend had to wait four months to receive it!
 I feel so lucky to have found a truly good tailor in Hoi An to re-create this Savile Row experience at a fraction of the cost in almost no time at all.

-The 3 steps To Making A Saville Row Quality Suit At PAUL Tailors
+The 3 steps To Making A Savile Row Quality Suit At PAUL Tailors

 Step 1 Choosing the style, having measurements taken, choosing the cloth.

 Step 2 Having the fitting.
 This usually happens three days later.
 (They do offer an expedited service if necessary.)
 At this stage clients are usually completely happy with their bespoke suit but if any changes are needed it is at this point that those details are taken.